Frank Hyde: Playing career

-During his playing career, Hyde represented the Newtown Bluebags, (now Newtown Jets), the Balmain Tigers, the North Sydney Bears and, at the state level, New South Wales.
+During his playing career, Hyde represented the Newtown Bluebags, (now Newtown Jets), the Balmain Tigers, the North Sydney Shoremen (Now the North Sydney Bears) and, at the state level, New South Wales.
 He scored a try for the Balmain Tigers in their winning grand final of 1939, and was captain-coach of the North Sydney Bears when they reached the grand final in 1943 when defeated by Frank Farrell's Newtown.
 However, due to World War II, he was unable to represent the Australian national team.

 Frank Hyde married Gaby Schofield at Waverley in 1942.
 He retired as a player-coach in 1944.
 He returned to coach Norths for one last year in 1950.

 Media career

 Hyde began his career as a broadcaster in 1953 and found immediate success as a Rugby League commentator.
 His renowned call, accompanying a shot for goal, of "It's long enough, it's high enough and it's straight between the posts" became an iconic part of the game.